dotnet/designs/accepted/2021/statics-in-interfaces/README.md

           ISpanParsable<TSelf>                  // implies IParsable<TSelf>
         where TSelf : INumber<TSelf>
     {
-        // There is an open question on whether properties like IsSigned, IsBinary, IsFixedWidth, Base/Radix, and others are beneficial
-        // We could expose them for trivial checks or users could be required to check for the corresponding correct interfaces

-        // Abs mirrors Math.Abs and returns the same type.
-This can fail for MinValue of signed integer types
-        // Swift has an associated type that can be used here, which would require an additional type parameter in .NET
-        // However that would hinder the reusability of these interfaces in constraints

-        public static TSelf Abs(TSelf value)
-        {
-            if (IsNegative(value))
-            {
-                return checked(-value);
-            }
-            return value;
-        }

         public static TSelf Clamp(TSelf value, TSelf min, TSelf max) {
             if (min > max)